joelparkerhenderson/awesome-developing/doc/interfaces_protocols_traits_mixins_abstract_classes.md

 * A mixin defines behaviors via full method definitions, same as a traits, and may also carry state through member variables, whereas traits usually don't.
 A mixin does not express that it requires specific properties or methods for functioning.
 Mixins usually extend existing objects or classes, and do not usually create new objects from scratch.

 * An abstract class defines behaviors via method signatures (e.g. pure virtual functions) and can also include method implementations, member variables, helper methods, and more.
-An abstrace class is usable solely by its subclasses, which is unlike interaces, protocols, traits, and mixins.
+An abstract class is usable solely by its subclasses, which is unlike interaces, protocols, traits, and mixins.

 Similarities: